honeycombio/refinery/tools/convert/config.md

 Example: `trace.trace_id,traceId`

-### ParentIDFieldNames
+### Parent

-ParentIDFieldNames is the list of field names to use for the parent ID.
+Parent is the list of field names to use for the parent ID.

-ParentIDFieldNames is the list of field names to use for the parent ID.
+The list of field names to use for the parent ID.
 The first field in the list that is present in an event will be used as the parent ID.

 Eligible for live reload.